3lioo/3lioo.github.io/_posts/2024-1-17-phising-case.md

 Using some google search and parsing any trace for using the same domain that hosts the js files hxxps://eu.starton-ipfs[.]com I found an interesting file hxxps://eu.starton-ipfs[.]com/ipfs//bafybeiffgj723rrq4ejwm7iydforlu2gu4xaog6xhhf2knoyk4ktt53y4y
 ![](/assets/images/phishing_case/int.png)

-by scrolling  to end of the file we can assume that it writes the em variable to the document
+by scrolling  to the end of the file we can assume that it writes the em variable to the document

 ![](/assets/images/phishing_case/intdown.png)

-saving this js file and debugging it to extract the string stored in em variable resulting a new html code
+saving this js file and debugging it to extract the string stored in the em variable resulting in a new HTML code

 ![](/assets/images/phishing_case/newhtml.png)
-The generated html file seems to be an old phishing page, and by viewing its source there is a using of similar method to the one we saw before, It also stores the base64 encoded URL (in a variable named file) then sends the entered credentials to the URL after decoding it.
+The generated HTML file seems to be an old phishing page, and by viewing its source there is a using of a similar method to the one we saw before, It also stores the base64 encoded URL (in a variable named file) and then sends the entered credentials to the URL after decoding it.

 ![](/assets/images/phishing_case/inthtml1.png)